Coagulation and diffusion: a probabilistic perspective on the Smoluchowski PDE: Homogeneously distributed particles in the torus

-We briefly discuss the quantum mechanical problem of the dynamics of a collection of $N$ bosons in three dimensions that interact via a short-range pair potential, based on Erd\"os, Schlein and Yau's derivation~\cite{ErdosSchleinYau} of the macroscopic evolution of the system.
+Our computation of the macroscopic interaction rate finds a parallel in the quantum mechanical problem of the dynamics of a collection of $N$ bosons in three dimensions that interact via a short-range pair potential, that was investigated during Erd\"os, Schlein and Yau's derivation~\cite{ErdosSchleinYau} of the macroscopic evolution of the system.
+We briefly discuss this now.
 The dynamics of the system is governed by the Schr{\"o}dinger equation

 for the wave function $\psi_{N,t} \in L^2_s(\R^{3N})$, the subspace of $L^2(\R^{3N})$ consisting of all functions symmetric under permutations of the $N$ particles.
 Short-range repulsive interaction is modelled by the choice of Hamiltonian $H_N = H_{\beta,N}$,